scott-sihui-wang/Physical-Simulation/README.md

 ## Demo

-As is shown below, the white dice's behavior (with `our physical simulation`) is very similar to the yellow dice (with `Unity3D's built-in physical simluation`).
+As is shown below, the white dice's behavior (with `our physical simulation`) is very similar to the yellow dice (with `Unity3D's built-in physical engine`).

 ![](/Demo/766A3.gif)